 Individual Development Awards Program

 The Individual Development Awards Program is designed to support a variety of professional development projects or activities by assisting eligible employees to develop their full professional potential and to prepare for advancement.
-Full-time employees who accrue annual leave are not required to charge those credits for any project or activity funded by an Individual Development Award.
+Employees who accrue annual leave are not required to charge those credits for any project or activity funded by an Individual Development Awards Program.

 The Campus Professional Development Committee administers the Individual Development Awards Program on each campus.
-Proportional allocations are assigned to each Campus Professional Development Committee based on unit member population.
-The Campus Professional Development Committee is required to dedicate a minimum of 15 percent of the funds under this program to part-time employees.
-If applications from part-time employees amount to less than 15 percent of the total funds, then the remainder from the set aside amount can be reallocated to awards for full-time employees.
-On campuses where more than 35 percent of the faculty are part time, the Campus Professional Development Committee should consider increasing the portion of funds set aside for part-time awards.
+Proportional allocations are assigned to each Campus Professional Development Committee based on UUP-represented employees.
+The Campus Professional Development Committee is required to dedicate a minimum of 15% of the funds under this Program to part-time employees.
+If applications from part-time employees amount to less than 15% of the total funds, then the remainder from the set aside amount can be reallocated to awards for full-time employees.
+On campuses where more than 35% of the faculty are part time, the Campus Professional Development Committee should consider increasing the portion of funds set aside for part-time awards.